Marijuana Registry FAQ

 Medical Marijuana Registry Frequently Asked Questions (FAQ's):

-- What is the Medical Marijuana Registry Program?
+- What is the Vermont Marijuana Registry Program?

-- Who may register with the Medical Marijuana Registry?
+- Who may register with the Marijuana Registry?

 - How do I register?

 - Are there any fees associated with the Registry?